Chart Color Schemes

 The educational profile of Meridan Plains - Little Mountain (North) exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 19.5%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 14.4%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.1%).
-Vocational credentials are prevalent, with 42.8% of residents aged 15 and above holding them, including advanced diplomas (12.6%) and certificates (30.2%).
+The area's university qualification rate is 19.5%, significantly lower than the Australian average of 30.4%.
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are most common at 14.4%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.1%).
+Vocational credentials are prevalent, with 42.8% of residents aged 15+ holding them, including advanced diplomas (12.6%) and certificates (30.2%).

 Frequently Asked Questions - Education